Conformal inference for cell type annotation with graph-structured constraints: Application to the Merfish dataset

 From this structure it should be clear that, for example, a conformal set that includes {\it T (CD4+)} and {\it Paneth} might be ambiguous for users, while a conformal set that respects the graph-structure provides a more intuitive interpretation.
 For instance, a conformal set made only by the cell types {\it T (CD4+)} and {\it T (CD8+)} can be interpreted as a {\it T cell} (i.e. their closest common ancestor).

 Next, we evaluate the performance of our method and compare it with standard split conformal classification using these data.
 The dataset is randomly split in three subsets: a training set of $500$ observations, a calibration set of $1000$ observations, and a test set with the remaining $3663$ observations.
-The analysis have been performed by custom code in R \citep{Rsoftware}.
+Thanks to this random split, in this section we do not need to deal with label shifts.

 For our predictive model, we employed a multinomial logit model fit on the training data.
-We selected the top 50 genes with the highest biological variance in log-expression across the training dataset as predictive features \citep*{scran}.
+We selected the top 50 genes with the highest biological variance in log-expression across the training dataset as predictive features \citep{scran}.
 The model achieved an estimated accuracy of 0.763 on the test set.
 However, it is important to emphasize that our primary focus is not on the model's predictive accuracy \textit{per se}.
 While it is likely that a state-of-the-art model will achieve better accuracy, we deliberately chose a simple model, whose scores are straightforward to interpret, to illustrate the benefits of returning prediction sets instead of point predictions.
-Any probabilistic model or machine learning method can potentially be used, provided it produces estimated probabilities for each class alongside point predictions.
+Any probabilistic model or machine learning method can potentially be used, provided it produces a quantitative score for each class alongside point predictions.

 The calibration dataset is now used to estimate the quantile to be used in the split conformal method (see Section \ref{sec:split_conf}) and the parameter $\lambda$ to be used in the graph-structured approach (see Section \ref{sec:graph_proc}), computed as in Equation \ref{eq:lambda}.
 In the analysis, we set $\alpha=0.1$.
 We compare the two approaches based on three metrics: empirical coverage, the size of prediction sets, and the homogeneity of elements within these sets, measured as the average of the shortest path among included cell types.